Roka Paora: Work

 From 1946 to 1960, Paora was a primary school teacher in Te Kaha.
-In 1960, she began to teach te reo at Te Kaha District High School, and then held the position of First Assistant at Te Whanau-a-Apanui Area School from 1970–1980.
+In 1960, she began to teach te reo at Te Kaha District High School, and then held the position of First Assistant at Te Whanau-a-Apanui Area School from 1970 to 1980.
 From 1980 to 1986 she was an itinerant teacher of Māori in the Apanui District, after which she lectured in te reo at the Whare Wānanga o Awanuiarangi at Te Kaha.
 Paora was also a lecturer for the Diploma in Primary Teaching at the Auckland College of Education Outpost in Te Whanau-a-Apanui.

 Paora published a series called Learning Māori with Parehau and Sharon, a classroom resource called Kia Ora.
 Paora was co-editor of the revised seventh edition of the HW Williams Dictionary of the Māori Language, and also Hori Ngata's English-Māori Dictionary.

 As an authority on Māori language, culture and history, Paora was an advisor to the Ministry of Justice and the National Kōhanga Reo Trust.